-Sending money to Uruguay from Australia requires that you learn how to pick the right service provider.
+Sending money to Uruguay from Australia requires how to pick the right service provider.

 Records show that immigrants from Uruguay first arrived to Australia in the 1960s, when the former was witnessing increased political turmoil and economic deterioration.
 Uruguay saw a significant rise in unemployment levels during the late 1960s and early 1970s.
 By 1973, around 400,000 people left Uruguay, some of whom found their way to Australian shores.